- 5 Best Graphics Cards for Gaming

 How Does a Graphics Card Work?

 Alright, I’m going to explain this in very simple terms, because it’s a pretty complex concept.
+Forget about GPU memory clock speed and core clock for now - we’ve got a guide that talks about that here.

 As you probably already know, CPUs use cores.
 Whether the CPU has 1, 2, 4, or 8 cores, each core can handle one process at a time (which basically means using electrical signals to say yes or no really quickly, over and over again).